-8.4.2.8 Groundwater resource depletion as a result of over-abstraction the area over time.
-This can cause damage to the aquifer and also damage the groundwater dependant ecosystems in addition to possibly impacting neighbouring groundwater users.
-Since there is considerable groundwater use in the area it is essential that the borehole is well managed and does not over-abstract to ensure impact on the neighbouring properties does not occur.
-The boreholes have been tested according to SANS 10299 4-2003 and the maximum sustainable yield has been determined to be 163 671 m3/a.
+8.4.2.8 Groundwater resource depletion as a result of over-abstraction over-abstract to ensure impact on the neighbouring properties does not occur.
+The boreholes have been tested according to SANS 10299_4-2003 and the maximum sustainable yield has been determined to be 163 671 m3/a.
 The yield calculated is conservative and if abstraction is kept to the recommended rate, over-abstraction is unlikely to occur.
 The risk assessment is presented Table 25.